osrf/gazebo_design/path_planner/path_planner.md

 [ray intersection](https://bitbucket.org/osrf/gazebo/src/f41484ce1fe3451075a61311d4b7e14c086a5f4e/gazebo/physics/RayShape.cc?at=default)
 to generate a 2D collision map.
 Again, we will, at least initially, only support planning in a static world, so collision map generation will be based on only the current positions of entities in the world.
+The resolution of this cost map will be set at a default value based on the size of the model, although we plan to make resolution an optional parameter.
+If the planner is unable to find a valid path at a higher resolution, it can recalculate using a finer-grained map.

 After instantiating a path planner interface, passing the cost map and other required parameters, the plugin receives the calculated path from the planner